cotodevel/cgmodels/README.md

 Textured OBJ imported on Blender 2.49b then exported as .H NDS CallList + .PCX Paletted Texture
 ![ToolchainGenericDS](img/NDSmodel2.png)

+master: Development branch.
+Use TGDS1.64Stable: branch for stable features.

 3D Models exported from Blender and/or other 3D modelling tools into different target platforms such as NintendoDS.